Chakradhar-Jeereddy/k8-resources/pod/pod.md

 ***Side car pod:*** Nginx container logs in ephemeral volume
-                    logger will push logs to external storage Both will run in same pod
+                    logger will push logs to external storage Both will run in same pod.